mvolkmann/blog/src/raycast.md

 ## Launching Apps and Settings

+To quickly launch an app:

+- Open Raycast.
-To quickly launch an app, press the hotkey for Raycast, enter part of the app name and press the return key.
+- Enter part of the app name (for example, "1p" for 1Password).
-For example, 1Password can be launched by just typing "1p".

   Raycast will provide suggestions for recently or frequently used apps.
-The app you want is in the list of suggestions, navigate to it with the up and down arrow keys and press return to launch it.
+- Select the app to launch by clicking it or using the up and down arrow keys.
+- Press the return key.

+To uninstall the selected app, press cmd-k, scroll to "Uninstall Application...", and select it.
+This is preferable to deleting the app from the Finder because it will also delete supporting files.

 To quickly open the "System Settings" app on a specific panel, enter part of the panel name and press the return key.